Finding Equivalent Fractions With A Number Line

 4. Count the new segments: After dividing the number line, count how many of the smaller segments correspond to the position of your marked initial fraction.
 In our example, 1/3 now corresponds to 2/6 (two out of the six segments).
 This demonstrates that 1/3 and 2/6 are equivalent fractions because they occupy the same position on the number line.

 5. Repeat the process: You can continue dividing the number line further to find more equivalent fractions.
-For example, divide each of the six segments into two equal parts again to create twelve segments.
+As an example, divide each of the six segments into two equal parts again to create twelve segments.
 You'll find that 1/3 (or 2/6) now corresponds to 4/12, showing another equivalent fraction.
 The more you practice this, the more comfortable you will become with visualizing and finding equivalent fractions.

 8. Practice with various fractions: Don't limit yourself to simple fractions like 1/2 or 1/4.
 Practice with various fractions, including those with larger numerators and denominators.
 This will help you develop a more comprehensive understanding of equivalent fractions and how they relate to each other.